itpp-labs/misc-addons/web_debranding/README.rst

 19. Replaces "Odoo" in all backend qweb templates (e.g. FAQ in import tool)
 20. Replaces "odoo.com" in hints, examples, etc.
 21. Rename "OdooBot" to "Bot".
 Use company's logo as bot avatar
+22. [ENTERPRISE] Replaces icons for android and apple devices with custom url

 By default the module replaces "Odoo" to "Software".
 To configure module open Settings\\System Parameters and modify